We love our writers!

 Laura Willoughby MBE is a former politician, business woman and inveterate campaigner.
 She was a councillor on Islington Council in London for 12 years and the Chief Executive of The Food Chain and Move Your Money UK.
 She set up Club Soda in 2014 to help people quit or cut down on their drinking.
 On Twitter: @ Read about Laura’s own alcohol journey and the impact of alcohol on the menopause.

 Alana Kirk is a writer and journalist.
 She has travelled the world, working for charities and writing their stories.
 Her first non-fiction book, the bestselling Daughter, Mother, Me: a memoir of love, loss and dirty dishes will be released in paperback next January as The Sandwich Years.
 She still works for the non-profit sector as well as being a writer and raising her three girls.
 She is working on her second book.
 Her latest blog Grin&Tonic explores how this generation of women are redefining middle age.
-Check out how she found Magnificence in midlife through Trumping and Frumping and how she say Yes to 2017.
+Check out Trumping Frumping and how she is saying Yes in 2017.

 Avril Broadley is a graphic designer living and working in East London with her partner and Mini Schnauzer Ricci.
 She recently started a blog, GrownGals.com with the aim of sharing her midlife experiences with other like-minded women.
 Read about her 5 Day Detox Diary and see how her dogs became a big part of her.

 Rachel Lankester is the founder and editor of the Mutton Club.
 She has a background in corporate communications and sustainability, and has found her passion helping women feel good about life at any stage and particularly midlife.
-She’s rather introverted but still has an awful lot she wants to communicate to the world!
 She loves yoga, singing, travel and anything to do with China.
 On Twitter: @ (but mostly @) Read Rachel’s thoughts on Cuba and her review of Ai Weiwei’s controversial work.